-- 7.4.1 Sarasin & Partners LLP is authorised and regulated by the Financial Conduct Authority. - 7.4.2 The investment management agreement with Sarasin & Partners LLP may be terminated on three months' written notice by the ACD or by Sarasin & Partners LLP.
-Notwithstanding this, the ACD may terminate this investment management agreement with immediate effect if it is in the interests of Shareholders. - 7.4.3 The principal business activity of Sarasin & Partners LLP is as a provider of investment management services. - 7.5 Schroder & Co Limited (trading as Cazenove Capital) - 7.5.1 Schroder & Co Limited is authorised and regulated by the Financial Conduct Authority. - 7.5.2 The investment management agreement with Schroder & Co Limited may be terminated on three months' written notice by the ACD or by Schroder & Co Limited.
-Notwithstanding this, the ACD may terminate this investment management agreement with immediate effect if it is in the interests of Shareholders. - 7.5.3 The principal business activity of Schroder & Co Limited is as a provider of investment management services.
+7.4 Schroder & Co.
+Limited (trading as Cazenove Capital)

+- 7.4.1 The investment management agreement with Schroder & Co.
+Limited may be terminated on three months' written notice by the ACD or Schroder & Co.
+Limited.
+Notwithstanding this, the ACD may terminate the investment management agreement with immediate effect if it is in the interests of Shareholders. - 7.4.2 The principal business activity of Schroder & Co.
+Limited is as a provider of investment management services.